vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 This can be difficult for everyone.
 Your team and product stakeholders might get attached to you.
 They not want you to leave to join another project.
 They might even get scared, or angry.
 You might also feel emotionally attached to your project and team, and feel scared or angry about moving on to another project before this one is finished.

-However, in our experience, rotation is in the project's and everyone's best interest.
+However, rotation is in the best interest of the project and everyone involved with it.
 Here's why.

 First, if a team is unchanged for too long, they'll start to become blind to their [broken windows](https://en.wikipedia.org/wiki/Broken_windows_theory).
 They won't see the annoying workarounds as annoying anymore; they'll have grown used to them.
 They'll become complacent about the hacks in their codebase,  the intermittent failures in their CI build, and the inefficiency of the release process.